-Escalators are enclosed moving staircases.
-These machines have moving waist-high guard rails at the sides.
+Escalators are enclosed moving staircases, typically moving at a vertical, angling stride up and down to differing levels on a building structure.
+These machines will have moving waist-high guard rails at the sides.
 Owners and operators of escalators are common carriers under California negligence law.

 Table of Contents:

 Because of this, operators and landlords have a higher standard of legal care.
 Building managers and owners must ensure sure things are in working order before opening them up to commercial or public use.

 Our skilled attorneys at the Ehline Law Firm stand up for victim’s rights.
 Also, we work our hardest to ensure they get the best care.

 With the higher standard, negligent parties owed a duty to stop the escalator.

 Yes, we do!
 Ehline Law Firm has earned its reputation, assisting those harmed by others’ negligence.
 Our specialization in escalator cases has shown us unflattering pictures of the injuries.
 Escalator-related injuries cause fingers, flip flops, dresses, and toes to catch in moving pieces of the machine.

 In other words, belts, grates, trusses, tracks, steps, and handrails of the moving staircase can cause a deglove or amputation—our knowledge of the machine’s mechanics and the case study to make your claim more effectively.
 Reach us at (213) 596-9642 for a free consultation.

 So we know what an escalator is.
 So what is a “moving walkway?’
 Great question?
 We see them at most airports, such as LAX or John Wayne Airport.
 It’s just a horizontally moving conveyor belt that moves you quicker.
 So it’s similar to an escalator in its moving handrails, parts, and forward motion.